cephasteom/satori/README.md

 # Sartori
 A live coding language for unlimited pattern interference.
 It supersedes Zen, which was restricted to grid-based event triggering.
 Sartori offers fully flexible timing, and allows parameters from any musical layer to control or transform those of any other.
 As with Zen, it also includes a simple API for designing, running, and sonifying quantum algorithms via its built-in simulator.

 The codebase is modular by design.
 You can use Sartori as a complete live coding environment—combining the core language, editor, console, help docs, and synthesis engine—or import individual modules into your own projects.
 See the docs below for different use cases.
-A fully functional versino of Sartori is hosted at [sartori.cephasteom.co.uk](https://sartori.cephasteom.co.uk).
+A fully functional version of Sartori is hosted at: [sartori.cephasteom.co.uk](https://sartori.cephasteom.co.uk).

 ## Local Development
 To run this project locally, as a complete application: